 change standard errors annually, for the CPI-U. These standard error estimates can be

 used to construct confidence intervals for hypothesis testing.
-For example, the
+For example, the estimated

-percentage change based on all retail prices.
+based on all retail prices.
 For example, for a 1-month change of 0.2 percent in the All

 Items CPI for All Urban Consumers, we are 95 percent confident that the actual percent

 change based on all retail prices would fall between 0.12 and 0.28 percent.
 For the latest

 data, including information on how to use the estimates of standard error, see "Variance

-Estimates for Price Changes in the Consumer Price Index, January-December 2013".
+Estimates for Price Changes in the Consumer Price Index, January-December 2014."
 These

 data are available on the CPI home page (www.bls.gov/cpi), or by using the following

 Calculating Index Changes

-Movements of the indexes from one month to another are usually expressed as percent
+Movements of the indexes from one month to another are usually expressed as percent changes

-The example below illustrates the computation of index point and percent changes.
+below illustrates the computation of index point and percent changes.

 Percent changes for 3-month and 6-month periods are expressed as annual rates and are

 computed according to the standard formula for compound growth rates.
 These data indicate